 Under FSMOne, iFast wanted to bring investor the feature of trading Stocks, REITs, Exchange Traded Funds (ETF) in Singapore and Hong Kong.

 The commission that they offer is very competitive.

-Alas, before FSMOne can gain any traction, its appointed counter party OCBC Securities pulled a stunt by turning off their connection to SGX.
+When they first launch FSMOne in 2017, its appointed counter party OCBC Securities pulled a stunt by turning off their connection to SGX.